Frequently asked questions

 • Yes, as of January 25, 2023, all New York notaries must keep a detailed record book (notary journal) for all notarial acts, and these records must be kept for at least 10 years.

-• Acceptable IDs include:
+• Acceptable IDs commonly used include:

-• U.S. Passport / Card
+• Valid U.S. Passport / Card

 • Certificate of Citizenship

-• Foreign Passport
+• A Valid Foreign Passport

 • Military ID

-• We can not notarize the following documents.
+• We can not notarize the following documents:

 • For an acknowledgment, the signer must still personally appear before the notary and acknowledge their signature.
 For a jurat, the document must be signed in the notary's presence.